-The same authors also developed a set of 12 clarifying principles:

-- 1. Our highest priority is to satisfy through and delivery of valuable software. - 2.
-Welcome\\\\\, even\\\\in development.
-Agile processes harness change for the customer's competitive advantage. - 3.
-Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the\\\\\\timescale. - 4. \\\\\ and \\\\\ must work together daily throughout the project. - 5.
-Build projects around \\\\\.
-Give them the \\\\\ and \\\\ they need, and trust them to get the job done. - 6.
-The most efficient and effective method of conveying information to and within a development team is\\\\\. - 7. \\\\\\ is the primary measure of progress. - 8.
-Agile processes promote\\\\\\\development.
-The sponsors, developers, and users should be able to\\\\\\. - 9.
-Continuous attention to \\\\\\ and good \\\\\\ enhances agility. - 10.
-Simplicity-the art of maximizing the amount of \\\\\\is essential. - 11.
-The best architectures, requirements, and designs emerge from \\\\\\teams.
+The e same authors also developed a set of 12 clarifying principles: 1.
+Our highest priority is to satisfy through and delivery of valuable software.
+2. Welcome, even in development.
+Agile processes harness change for the customer's competitive advantage.
+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the timescale.
+4. and must work together daily throughout the project.
+5. Build projects around Give them the and they need, and trust them to get the job done.
+6. The most efficient and effective method of conveying information to and within a development team is 7. is the primary measure of progress.
+8. Agile processes promotedevelopment.
+The sponsors, developers, and users should be able to 9.
+Continuous attention to and good enhances agility.
+10. Simplicity-the art of maximizing the amount ofis essential.
+11. The best architectures, requirements, and designs emerge from teams.
+12. At intervals, the team reflects on, then tunes and adjusts its behavior accordingly.